edutomazini/beholder-alunos-ryzen/backend/README.md

-# frontend
+# backend
-The Beholder 2.0 frontend.
+The Beholder 2.0 backend.

 ## How to Run
 https://cursos.luiztools.com.br/licoes/licao-04-executando-o-projeto/